Nixis/geochem-assay-qaqc-ml/README.md

 - **Relationships**: strong pairs (e.g., **Cu–Zn**, **Mo–Pb**); many others weak/moderate.
 - **PCA**: PC1+PC2 ≈ **~52%** variance; partial A/B separation with overlap.

-### Modeling (Feasibility)
+---

+## 🤔 Project Feasibility

 The QAQC and EDA confirmed that the geochemical assay dataset can be cleaned and structured for analysis.
-However, on its own the dataset is **not sufficient** for robust predictive modeling.
+⚠️ However, the dataset alone is **not sufficient** for robust predictive modeling.

+To move forward:
+- Enrich with **geological context** and **spatial data**
+- Incorporate **expert domain knowledge**
+- Expand the labeled dataset (reduce class imbalance)
+- Validate predictive models with robust cross-validation

-The dataset needs to be **enriched with additional features** and **guided by domain expertise** before predictive models can be applied with confidence.
+**Conclusion:** More data and expert integration are required before reliable predictive models can be deployed.
-Further work is required to integrate geological context, spatial information, and larger labeled datasets to improve feasibility.

 ---